 The events that followed would inspire, influence and ultimately determine the direction she would take for the next 30 years of her life.
-Having broken off with her boyfriend prior to her journey’s departure, two months in Samantha became aware that she was pregnant.
-Upon her return to London, almost six months pregnant, her past life quickly unraveled.
-The years that followed would see Samantha struggling between parenting in relative isolation, deep feelings of shame and emotional consequences of her new circumstance.
+Having parted from her boyfriend prior to her journey’s departure, two months in Samantha discovered that she was pregnant.
+Upon her return to London, six months pregnant, her life quickly unraveled.
+The years that followed would see Samantha struggling to single parent in relative isolation.

-Samantha then found comfort and purpose to support her new role as a young single mother by enrolling in an Art foundation course at Amersham College, Buckinghamshire.
-This lead her to being offered a place at Central Saint Martins College of Art and Design in London.
+Samantha found comfort and purpose to support her new role as a single mother by enrolling in an Art Foundation at Amersham College, Buckinghamshire.
+This lead to a placement offer to study at Central Saint Martins College of Art and Design in London.

-She began to explore and awaken the artist that was thirsting to self-express, without any connection to her past.
 Studying ceramics, design and film quickly lead to a discovery of natural talent in painting and drawing.
-Juggling between parenting and academic responsibilities, she made ends meet by interning with Irish fashion designer Paul Costello (who had recently designed the wedding gown for the late Princess Diana).
+Juggling between parenting and academic responsibilities, she made ends meet by interning with Irish fashion designer Paul Costello (designer of the wedding gown for the late Princess Diana).
 Soon she was designing and making her own original fashion designs, while also winning an award for her film work at college.

-By the early 1990’s she had moved to Toronto, Canada and embraced a passion for painting in oil and acrylic.
+In the early 1990’s, she moved to Toronto, Canada and embraced in a passion for acrylic and oil painting on canvas.
 She debuted several series of paintings in Toronto and New York.
-During this time she gave birth to her second daughter.
-Additionally, she contributed her original artwork for donation to the “Save the Children” organization, where she was a featured artist with Ernie Coombs (The Canadian children’s TV celebrity; Mr. Dressup).
-This contribution would make an impact on Samantha’s sense of purpose with public service.
-And yet still, her wanderlust grew…
+During this time, she gave birth to her second daughter.
+Additionally, she donated her original artwork to the “Save the Children” organization, where she was a featured artist with Ernie Coombs (The Canadian children’s TV celebrity; Mr. Dressup).
+This charitable contribution would make an impact on Samantha’s sense of purpose with public service.

 1990 - Beaconsfield, England.